 Instant Pot Corned Beef and Cabbage

-Instant Pot Corned Beef is so incredibly tender and delicious, and it can be done in a fraction of time than baking or cooking it in the slow cooker.
-This recipe is very easy, basic and impossible to get wrong.
+Instant Pot Corned Beef is so incredibly tender and delicious, and it can be done in a fraction of time than roasting or cooking it in the slow cooker.
+This recipe is very easy, basic, and impossible to get wrong.

 In addition, I do recommend making this dish with a decent amount of liquid in it.
 Usually, I use at least 1 1/2 cups of broth with an equal amount of beer or water added.
 Corned beef can be very salty, and without adding enough liquid to reach the sides of the brisket, you won’t draw enough of that salt out of the meat during the cooking process.
 Therefore, it is essential to use enough liquid when cooking it.
 If you don’t have a pressure cooker, check my recipe for Slow Cooker Corned Beef.